 ACH transfer creates an alternative payment method subject to lesser fees eligible for a discount.
 The transaction price for a customer using ACH to purchase the same $100 item is $101.00.

 By adjusting the price to cover the processing fee, the merchant recovers the cost within the price of the product or service, settling a $100 sale in each scenario.
-Customers must be aware of the availability of a discount verbally, and all prices must be “regular price” with appropriate signage.
-The customer receipt must indicate the discount received where applicable, to keep with compliance regulations.
+Customers must be verbally aware of the availability of a discount, and all prices must be “regular price” with appropriate signage.
+The customer receipt must indicate the discount received to comply with regulations.

 Under the Durbin Amendment of the 2010 Dodd Frank Wall Street Reform and Consumer Protection Act, the law in all 50 states permits merchants to offer a discount as an incentive to cash-paying customers.
-It prohibits merchants to profit on a credit card transaction; therefore, merchants cannot post a cash price and then charge a higher price for card payments.
+It prohibits merchants from profiting on a credit card transaction; therefore, merchants cannot post a cash price and then charge a higher fee for card payments.
 However, merchants can provide a lowered price for cash acceptance.

-A cash discount program eliminates business-wide surcharges and reduces costs for both merchants and customers.
-The right provider can offer the latest technology and hardware integrations needed, including cash discounting as an effective and compliant method of sharing credit card processing fees with customers.
+A cash discount program eliminates business-wide surcharges and reduces costs for merchants and customers.
+The right provider can offer the latest technology and hardware integrations, including cash discounting as an effective and compliant method of sharing credit card processing fees with customers.

 Cash Discount Programs offer numerous benefits.
 The key advantages include:

-• Eliminating monthly processing fees– Reduce overhead as an obvious benefit of cash discounting.
+- Eliminating monthly processing fees– Reduce overhead as an obvious benefit of cash discount.
 With the fees accounted for and absorbed into your price, it’s like they are nonexistent.

-• Increasing cash flow– A cash discount program incentivizes alternative payment methods—ACH transfer, eCheck, and of course, cash.
+- Increasing cash flow– A cash discount program incentivizes alternative payment methods—ACH transfer, eCheck, and cash.
 When customers pay with cash, your business has more cash on hand.
-With the right merchant services provider (MSP), many ACH transactions are eligible for next-day funding without disrupting business flow.
+With the right merchant services provider (MSP), many ACH transactions are eligible for next-day funding without disrupting the business flow.

 The downside arguments for offering a cash discount program include:

-• Lowered transactions– Several arguments support the theory that customers spend more when they use their credit or debit cards over cash purchases.
-Encouraging that your patrons pay in cash could result in lower ticket amounts per transaction.
+- Lowered transactions– Several arguments support the theory that customers spend more when they use their credit or debit cards over cash purchases.
+Encouraging your patrons to pay cash could result in lower ticket amounts per transaction.

-To have a successful cash discount program, merchants must follow the rules and guidelines set forth by card issuers for cash discounting and surcharges.
-Research and become knowledgeable about your state’s laws on surcharges and cash discount programs.
+- Educate Yourself on the Guidelines - To have a successful cash discount program, merchants must follow the rules and guidelines set forth by card issuers for cash discounting and surcharges.
+Research and learn about your state’s surcharge and cash discount program laws.

 iCheckGateway.com’s automated payment solutions allow you to implement a cash discount program online while staying within processor guidelines and regulations.
 With the support of ICG, you can eliminate credit card processing fees for the life of your business.
-Our merchant services offer transparency paired with technology to accept multiple forms of payments giving our merchants the flexibility and convenience their customers want under one manageable platform.
+Our merchant services offer transparency paired with technology to accept multiple payment methods, giving our merchants the flexibility and convenience their customers want under one manageable platform.